analusis/analusis.github.io/_pages/about.md

 ## Who

-I'm a full-time paramedic with an interest in data analytics.
+I am a full-time paramedic with an interest in data analytics.
 It is my mission to learn how to collect, analyze, and share data to improve the world around me.

 ## Where